xtreamwayz/html-form-validator/docs/latest/example-expressive-custom-validators.md

 version: v1
 ---

-Let's take the contact form as an example and use it in a zend-expressive application with Twig as a renderer.
+Let's take the contact form as an example and use it in a laminas-expressive application with Twig as a renderer.
 The form is pretty basic and has extra StringTrim and StripTags filters for the name and subject input fields.
 It also has csrf protection with a hidden token which is validated with the identical validator.
 And use a custom recaptcha validator for bot protection.